 Smartphones allow 24/7 connectivity, but can be an inconvenience or a social faux-pas around others.
 Work meetings aren't a place to respond to personal tweets and you shouldn't check the score of the big game when you’re on a date.
 While whipping out your iPhone may be glaringly conspicuous, innocently glancing at your digital wristwatch may not be.
 Welcome smartwatches; we’ve been waiting for you.
 Three of the top smartwatches on the market are the MetaWatch Strata, Samsung Gear 2 Neo and the Moto 360.
+You can also read about the upcoming Apple Watch release.

 A smartwatch works with your smartphone using Bluetooth capabilities to enable smooth and convenient connectivity, and, unlike your iPhone or Android, a smartwatch is an unobtrusive way to stay connected 24/7, no matter where you are or what situation you are in.